*This post contains affiliate links to stuff I love

 SAY WHAT, CAL???
 Are you saying we can cultivate our own damn passions?
 (Spoiler alert: that is, in fact, exactly what he was saying)

 Professor Cal Newport became my instant hero.

 What a freakin’ relief!
-Not only was I not the only person in the world who didn’t have a clue what I was meant to be doing with my career, it was still possible for me to find fulfilment and become successful.
+I was not the only person in the world who didn’t have a clue what I was meant to be doing with my career, and it was still possible for me to find fulfilment and become successful.
 Even at my old age!
 Learning this was a real game changer for me.
 There was hope.
 Hooray!

 And, my friend, I am very pleased to say I am now running a business I’m nuts about (I’m a knowledge broker in the business education niche).
 It took time to let it evolve into something that was the right fit for me, (I am, after all, shaped like a potato).
 But I’ve managed to cultivate a passion for what I do.

 So, how exactly can you build a business you love when you are one of those ambitious souls who don’t have a passion to follow?
 Well, I’m going to share five pieces of advice that helped me.
 I suggest you grab a piece of paper or your journal to brainstorm ideas as you go (or use “The ESKI Playbook” printable to deep dive into this).